History of Seeds of Faith

 Our New Church Home

 During the weekend of August 28-30, 2009 we moved out of the space we had been renting since January 2007, and moved into our current building!
-Our first worship service in the new building was conducted on August 30, 2009.
+We worshipped for the first time in the new building on August 30, 2009.

 On October 17, 2010, the weekend of the first anniversary of the dedication, we sealed the time capsule in the cornerstone on the front of the building.
 The 2009 date recognizes the completion of construction and the dedication of the building in that year.